LibertyDSNP/spec/pages/Messages/Signatures.md

 | 0.1     | Tentative |

 ## Purpose
-1. Describe the process of signing DSNP announcements for inclusion in batches
+1. Describe the process of signing DSNP announcements for inclusion in batches.
-1. Describe the process of verifying DSNP announcements from batches
+1. Describe the process of verifying DSNP announcements from batches.

 ## Assumptions
 * All assumptions from [DSNP Messages](/Messages/Overview)